-Here’s your guide to five different neighborhoods to stay in while visiting Los Angeles.
+Here’s your guide to five different neighborhoods to stay in while visiting Los Angeles, California.

 The top attraction in Santa Monica is the beach.
 From Pacific Palisades to Venice, the city’s beaches line Santa Monica Bay and provide the perfect place for sunbathing, swimming, and relaxing.
 Several casual restaurants dot the beaches, and the miles of sandy shoreline are bordered by a walking and biking path.

 Another popular place to visit at the beach is the Santa Monica Pier.
 The pier is home to rides, games, and restaurants.
 Plus, lots of events take place there, like the popular Twilight Concert Series.